njhenry/nat_website/_writing/2020-10-04-add-scripts-to-markdown.md

 >
 </div>

-I hope this tutorial is a useful guide to adding custom Javascript to your Jekyll pages.
+I hope this tutorial allows you to add custom Javascript to your own Jekyll pages.
 Go forth and visualize!

 *Like this tutorial or have suggestions?
 [Let me know](/contact.html)!*